scala/scala/spec/08-pattern-matching.md

 A pattern alternative `$p_1$ | $\ldots$ | $p_n$`
 consists of a number of alternative patterns $p_i$.
 All alternative patterns are type checked with the expected type of the pattern.
-They may no bind variables other than wildcards.
+They may not bind variables other than wildcards.
 The alternative pattern matches a value $v$ if at least one its alternatives matches $v$.

 ### XML Patterns